MillenniumMachines/millenniummachines.github.io/docs/casa/manual/chapters/30_panels_and_clips.md

 !!! note
     Each clip is referred to by a letter.
 The clip's letter is in the STL file name and printed into the part.
 Make sure to select the correct clip, as many look similar.
 Always check the letter on the part.
-Secure with M3 x 10 SHCS screws.
+Secure with M3 x 10 SHCS bolts.

 !!! info annotate "Clip B"
     ![](../img/30_clip_B.png)